ARTICLES

 Why Plants Panic When it Rains

 Do plants panic when it rains?
 Well, somehow they do.
-And while they may not have similar emotions or the ability to panic the same way that humans or animals do, they exhibit a surprisingly complex response to rainfall that researchers have likened to 'panic'.
-This phenomenon is primarily driven by the need for plants to protect themselves from potential threats associated with rain, such as the spread of pathogens.
-It is, also, a response due to their ability to sense and adapt to environmental changes.
+And while they may not have similar reactions, emotions, or the ability to panic the same way that humans or animals do, they exhibit a surprisingly complex response to rainfall that researchers have likened to 'panic'.
+This phenomenon is primarily driven by the need for plants to protect themselves from potential threats associated with rain.
+Such factors include the spread of pathogens.
+The reaction is also a response mechanism due to their ability to sense and adapt to environmental changes.
 Here's how.

 Rain Triggers Chemical Signals in Plants